VGTR & R&D Tax Credits

 If these three aspects are present in a project then parts of the project are likely to qualify for the R&D Tax Incentives.
 Complex system uncertainty, indirect R&D activity, project planning, abortive projects, prototypes or pilot plants, design, or seeking to achieve cosmetic and aesthetic effects are all examples of projects or activities which are commonly misconstrued as being ineligible.
 These areas may be in fact be eligible provided they encompass the three requirements listed above.

 Software developments in particular require some expertise to determine the eligibility for R&D tax Relief.
-There is additional guidance for software projects within the Corporate Intangibles Research and Development (CIRD) manual but practical application and experience is important when determining eligibility.Contact us now for more details
+There is additional guidance for software projects within the Corporate Intangibles Research and Development (CIRD) manual but practical application and experience is important when determining eligibility.contact MMP (Links to main site)

 More about technology tax incentives